laravel/docs/validation.md

 <a name="quick-writing-the-validation-logic"></a>
 ### Writing The Validation Logic

 Now we are ready to fill in our `store` method with the logic to validate the new blog post.
 To do this, we will use the `validate` method provided by the `Illuminate\Http\Request` object.
 If the validation rules pass, your code will keep executing normally; however, if validation fails, an exception will be thrown and the proper error response will automatically be sent back to the user.
-In the case of a traditional HTTP request, a redirect response will be generated, while a JSON response will be sent for AJAX requests.
+A redirect response to the previous URL will be generated in the case of a traditional HTTP request.
+If the incoming request is an XHR request, a JSON response containing the validation error messages will be returned.

 To get a better understanding of the `validate` method, let's jump back into the `store` method:

     /**
      * Store a new blog post.
      *
-     * @param  Request  $request
+     * @param  \Illuminate\Http\Request  $request
-     * @return Response
+     * @return \Illuminate\Http\Response
      */
     public function store(Request $request)
     {
-        $validatedData = $request->validate([
+        $validated = $request->validate([
             'title' => 'required|unique:posts|max:255',
             'body' => 'required',
         ]);